MTank76/Hotel-Booking-Management-Website/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, feel free to open issues for suggestions or submit pull requests with proposed enhancements.

-## License

-This project is licensed under the [MIT License](LICENSE.md).

----

-Make sure to replace "username" in the clone URL with the appropriate username or organization name on GitHub.
-Additionally, include your specific project details, installation instructions, and usage guidelines as needed.